Fearless Fire Company

 Section 14.
 The Board of Governors will be responsible to hire all personnel under its jurisdiction.
 All employees must be approved by a majority vote.

 Section 15.
-The bartender’s schedule shall be set up by the bartender’s supervisor with the approval of the Board of Governors.
+The bartender’s schedule shall be set up by the Bar Manager.
 Each bartender is to receive a copy of the schedule, and one is posted at the time clock.
-Part-time bartenders shall be scheduled using a rotating system so as to share the work among all employees.
+Event bartenders shall be scheduled using a rotating system so as to share the work among all employees.
 The schedule is to be made monthly and posted at the time clock.

 Section 16.
 The Board of Governors shall have the authority to suspend, with the intent to discharge any employee under its jurisdiction whom it feels is not performing his/her duties satisfactorily, or if they are continually short in the cash register.
 In such cases, an employee shall be subject to immediate dismissal.

 Section 17.
-The Head Bartender with the approval of his supervisor and/or the Board of Governors will be responsible for the monthly inventory of all resale items.
+The Bar Manager, with the approval of the Board of Governors, will be responsible for the monthly inventory of all resale items.

 Section 18.
 The Board of Governors will assume the responsibility of corrective maintenance on all equipment necessary to the Club’s operation.

 Section 19.
-Any member of the Board, Bartenders, and Doorperson has the authority to have any member or his guest removed from the building for actions unbecoming a member of the Fearless Fire Company.
+Any member of the Board, Bartenders, Event Coordinators and the Doorperson has the authority to have any member or his/her guest removed from the building for actions unbecoming a member of the Fearless Fire Company.

 Compensation of Officers

 Section 1.
 The President, Financial Secretary, and Treasurer shall receive Five Hundred ($500.00) per year.
 The Vice President and Recording Secretary shall receive Three Hundred Fifty ($350.00) per year.
-Each Trustee and House Committeeman shall receive Three Hundred Dollars ($300.00) per year.
+Each House Committee person shall receive Three Hundred Dollars ($300.00) per year.
 All above salaries shall be paid semiannually to Officers attending above meetings.

 Section 1.
 All members of the Board of Governors and employees of the Club are bonded by our insurance company to the extent of Ten Thousand Dollars ($10,000.00) per person.